jarun/buku/README.md

                            N=0: mutable (default), N=1: immutable

 SEARCH OPTIONS:
-      -s, --sany           find records with ANY search keyword this is the default search option
+      -s, --sany           find records with ANY matching keyword this is the default search option
-      -S, --sall           find records with ALL search keywords special keywords -
+      -S, --sall           find records matching ALL the keywords special keywords -
                            "blank": entries with empty title/tag
                            "immutable": entries with locked title